 How does it work?

 There are a few ways the Back to Mom kit works.
 Because babies and moms are all so different there’s no “one size fits all” instructions for the kit.
 That’s why the kit comes with 3 stepped shields so moms can test what works for them.

 Here are a few examples of how moms have been successful with the Nipple Shield Weaning Kit:

 - The tallest shield reduces your baby’s desire to use a shield.
 It collapses when baby goes to suck on it.
 This makes your natural nipple more appealing.
 Many moms find they are able to go straight from the Step 1 shield to bare breast because their baby quickly learns that the bare nipple is the most comfortable and efficient way to get milk.

 - Many moms step through the shields.
 They start at Step 1 and once baby accepts it for a feed or two, they then move to Step 2.
 The Step 2 shield allows baby to pull your nipple through the shield and get used to the feeling of skin while still giving the structure the silicone provides.
 Then the Step 3 shield gives full access to the nipple with a small amount of coverage leading to baby not needing it at all.

 - Some moms skip the Step 1 shield and go straight to Step 2.
 They find that maybe step on is uncomfortable and pinches or baby isn’t interested in it but baby is accepting of the Step 2 Shield.

 For more info on using the Nipple Shield Weaning Kit click here.

-Once you're done weaning off shields, hold onto your Back to Mom weaning kit because the Step 2 and Step 3 shields also act as our Breastfeeding Bite Guard.
+Once you're done weaning off shields, hold onto your Back to Mom weaning kit because the Step 2 and Step 3 shields also act as our Natural Connection and Breastfeeding Bite Guard.
 If you experience any pain when your baby starts getting teeth, they are perfect.
 The lower two shields from the Back to Mom kit give coverage against baby’s teeth while allowing them to access the nipple.